abhilashjp/lookupapp/docs/tax-identification-number/gibraltar.md

  The Gibraltar Income Tax Office provides taxpayer reference numbers to individuals and corporate entities subject to taxation in Gibraltar.
 Functioning as the equivalent of a taxpayer identification number (TIN), these reference numbers are applicable to both income tax and corporation tax.

 Gibraltar's taxpayer reference numbers, also recognized as taxpayer identification numbers (TINs), are comprised solely of numerical digits and are systematically assigned in chronological order.
-It consists of 6 digits
+It consists of 6 digits.

 ----
 **How [Lookuptax](https://lookuptax.com/) can help you ?**